PasinduBhagya/Replication-Monitoring-Tool/README.md

 > [!TIP]
 > It's advisable to verify whether key-based authentication is enabled by using the command "ssh `username`@`IP Address`"

-To confirm the addition of the server pair, you can use the command `bcpsyn --list-servers`.
+To confirm the addition of the server pair, you can use the command `repmon --list-servers`.
 This command will display a list of all available servers.

 ### 2. To Remove a Server Pair.
-To remove a server, input the command bcpsyn `--remove-server` and press enter.
+To remove a server, input the command repmon `--remove-server` and press enter.
 You will then be prompted to provide the serversID of the server you wish to remove.

 > [!WARNING]
 > Removing a server pair will result in the removal of all associated rules.

 ### 3. Add a New Rule.
-To add a new rule, enter the command bcpsyn `--add-rule` and press enter.
+To add a new rule, enter the command `repmon --add-rule` and press enter.
 Subsequently, the tool will prompt you to provide the necessary information.

 > [!TIP]
 > The extension prompt is optional.
 You can specify particular extensions (e.g., zip, txt) if needed.
 To check all files, simply leave the prompt empty.

 ### 4. List all Rules

-To display all rules, execute the command `bcpsyn --list-rules` and press enter.
+To display all rules, execute the command `repmon --list-rules` and press enter.

 ### 5. Remove a rule.

-To remove a rule, use the command `bcpsyn --remove-rule`.
+To remove a rule, use the command `repmon --remove-rule`.
 Provide the Rule ID of the rule you wish to remove and press enter.
 This action will delete the specified rule.

 ## How the tool works?
 The tools use rules to check the synchronization status of the to folder reside on two diffrent servers.
-You can list down all the rules by using `bcpsyn --list-rules` command.
+You can list down all the rules by using `repmon --list-rules` command.

 Column Name  | Description
 ------------- | -------------